In Texas, Concerns About Damage To Flooded Toxic Waste Sites

 In 2011, the pits full of toxic soil and sand were temporarily capped with a liner held in place with large rocks, and last year the EPA announced it was taking public comments on a proposed plan to remove 152,000 cubic yards of contaminated material from the site.
 The agency was still reviewing those comments when last week's storm hit.

-"I don't trust it"
+'I don't trust it'

 Residents who live near multiple Superfund sites in the Houston area say they haven't heard from EPA or TCEQ officials, and some are concerned that the mud left behind by flooding could be dangerous.